scottcarver/xx-styled/README.md

 ## Todo
 - in all cases, check the "enabled" values before returning anything in css/js. [issue] regarding linear-gradient showing when Gel is enabled but no color value is set.
 - there is a know issue with nesting multiple deep where the wide/full does not display.
 A solution is possible but in the short term just add the classes to get the same effect
+- padding function has an issue where if you only input 1 value (and leave others blank), the *others* are rendered as "undefined" - likely fix is inside of calclatedPadding.js